AI agents vs chatbots for sales: what's the difference?

 AI agents and chatbots are both powered by large language models but work completely differently.
 One responds to prompts.
 The other acts without being asked.
 Here's the distinction that matters for sales.

-What a chatbot does
+What does a chatbot do?

-What an AI agent does
+What does an AI agent do differently?

 An AI agent is a proactive system.
 It runs on a schedule, independently decides what to do based on its role and current context, executes actions on real systems, and remembers what it did.
 You don't need to prompt it.
 You don't need to be present.
 It finds the prospects, writes the emails, sends them, logs the activity in the CRM, follows up, and hands off warm replies.